 Enjoy the healing.

-- Senses – Focus on the senses to bring awareness to the present moment.
+- Slow yourself – Focus on the senses to bring awareness to the present moment.
 Give importance to all the different senses.
-Reconnect with your entire being.
+Reconnect with the entire being.

-- Silence – Find calm and experience the stillness.
-When you are silent, you can begin to receive the gifts that nature has to offer.
+- Know yourself – Find calm and experience the stillness.
+When we are silent, we can begin to receive the gifts that nature has to offer.

 - Grow yourself – Learn to carry the forest within you.
 Even when we are not in nature, the peace and serenity of the forests can be a part of us and influence people around us.
 Invite close friends and people in your life to experience the healing powers of nature.
 Build a community and a deeper connect with forests.

 END NOTE: We are creating a small community of forest friends who share a close connection with nature.
 The idea is to learn from each other and share our experiences from different forests around the world.
 To get a monthly newsletter with new learning please sign up for our monthly newsletter at this link.
 If you can volunteer to lead healing forest walks in your area please fill this form.